lspohle/PRIVATE_rps/README.md

        make -s
 # Opportunities presented by RPS
 - You may easily adjust the maximal amount of rounds you are allowed to play by modifying the global variable `MAX_AMOUT`in [rock_paper_scissors.h](https://github.com/lspohle/PRIVATE_rps/blob/main/rock_paper_scissors.h).
+- RPS is easy to implement, and it should work on various operating systems (macOS and Ubuntu, for example).
+Don't worry about warnings that might be thrown by the compiler if you're using a different operating system than macOS.
+It varies form operating system to operating system.

 https://user-images.githubusercontent.com/121381385/211190997-c1132f49-827d-4e16-b662-1b8430ad9713.mov